 As mentioned, conventional loans are available for 1-4 unit properties, typically have lower interest rates, and require less down; they also offer fixed rates and a 30-year amortization schedule.
-That’s why these first ten loan spots are very valuable and to be used wisely.
+That’s why these first ten loan spots are very valuable.
 They require the loan to be in an individual’s name, not as an LLC or Corporation.
 As mentioned earlier, you can get to 20 for a married couple, and I suggest you consider using this strategy when just starting.

 For properties over five units and for investors who have met their ten conventional loan spots, the financing options are limited to commercial or portfolio lenders.
 But first, what’s the difference?

 There’s not much difference between a portfolio and a commercial loan.
 You can get a portfolio loan on a 1-4 unit property.
 To put it simply, a portfolio loan is a loan originated by a local bank that is not sold on the secondary market; it stays on their books.
 That means the local bank needs to make sure they are not taking on a risk by loaning you the money, so their terms are often five year fixed rates with a 25-year amortization, and they require higher debt coverage ratios.
 If you establish a solid banking relationship with a smaller bank that offers portfolio loans, these will be pretty easy to get.
 They will also do 1+ unit loans, whereas conventional will only go 1-4 and commercial 5+.